-It’s happening way too much.
-You’re heading out for a night on the town and want to wear a skirt.
+Varicose veins versus spider veins— It’s the battle that you keep playing out in your head.
+Like when you’re heading out for a night on the town and want to wear a skirt.
 Or you’re thinking about wearing shorts to the park or a beach.
 The trouble is the purple and blue veins in your leg staring back at you.
-You’re not sure what they are, so you begin the varicose veins vs spider veins debate.
+You’re not sure what they are, so you begin the varicose vein versus spider vein debate.

 The fact is about 30 percent of women and 20 percent of men are dealing with a vein issue.
-That means when you’re talking varicose veins vs spider veins, chances are, you know someone who may also be dealing with them.
+When you’re talking varicose veins versus spider veins, chances are you know someone who may also be dealing with them.

-So, let’s go round by round in this battle of varicose veins vs spider veins to find out the causes, the symptoms, and what you can do to treat each condition.
+So, let’s go round by round in this battle to find out the causes, symptoms and what you can do to treat each condition.

 One of the big differences between varicose and spider veins is their appearance.